 Summer is just around the corner!
 Time for the beach, pool, and outdoor fun – the time for sun, fun, and relaxation.
 Unfortunately with the sun comes responsibility.
-We need to provide our children with adequate protection against the sun, while avoiding the harsh chemicals from sunblocks.
-So let’s dissect the ingredients in sunblock and go over important tips about using sunscreen for babies and children.
+We need to provide our children with adequate protection against the sun.
+So let’s go over some of the most important guidelines and tips for using sunscreen for babies and children.

 1. What is the appropriate age to use sunscreen for babies?